 FOV is measured per 1,000 yards.
-So when you see an FOV of 444 feet, that means you can see 444 feet per 1,000 yards.
-Sometimes this measure will be given in degrees, and called a viewing angle.
+So when you see a FOV of 444 feet, that means you can see 444 feet per 1,000 yards.
+Sometimes this measure will be given in degrees and called a viewing angle.
 One angular degree is equal to 52.5 feet.
 If you want to convert the angular field of view to the linear field of view described here, simply multiply that figure by 52.5.

 In addition to how much you can magnify an image of your subject, you might want to consider how close you can get to the subject and still get a clear picture.
 Think kids leaning in to take a closer look at a wildflower or a butterfly.

 Some kid-friendly binoculars are obviously made for kids.
-In addition to the bright happy colors, you’ll see that they are lightweight, easy for small hands to hold, and have features like padded eyepieces that make them more user friendly for little adventurers.
+In addition to the bright happy colors, you’ll see that they are lightweight, easy for small hands to hold, and have features like padded eyepieces that make them more user-friendly for little adventurers.

 These features become a little less obvious as we get into binoculars for older kids, with many of them looking like, or even doubling as, compact binoculars for adults.
-Because these binoculars have less obvious design features for kids, you’ll want to keep an eye out to make sure your pick will fit comfortably in your child’s hands and are lightweight and user friendly.
+Because these binoculars have less obvious design features for kids, you’ll want to keep an eye out to make sure your pick will fit comfortably in your child’s hands and are lightweight and user-friendly.

 Weight is a key feature in binoculars, especially those used by children.
 If they’re too heavy, kids will tire of using them … and you know what comes next.
 You’ll either hold them for the rest of your walk, or they disappear into the daypack!
 Heavier binoculars that hang from a lanyard can likewise become a burden on a young child’s neck.
 Look for lightweight pocket-friendly models that kids will want to bring with them wherever they go.

 If you’re a parent, I’m sure you’re already well aware of the importance of durability!
 Will the lenses break when dropped?
 Are they weatherproof?
 Waterproof?
 Make sure you know the difference between these.
-Companies often rate binoculars as waterproof depending on how long they can be submerged in water before function is affected.
-Hopefully the binoculars you choose will be durable enough to grow with your child for quite some time.
+Companies often rate binoculars as waterproof depending on how long they can be submerged in water before the function is affected.
+Hopefully, the binoculars you choose will be durable enough to grow with your child for quite some time.